Incomplete Grades and Auditing

 In situations where students cannot demonstrate extraordinary circumstances, students still have the option to withdraw from a course (with a “W” on the transcript) prior to the last day of classes.
 Students who choose this option must follow the policy and procedure.

-Signed permission of the instructor and Academic Services is required.
+Signed permission of the instructor is required.
 An audit space is not guaranteed and is subject to the instructor’s approval as well as the availability of seats.

 To register to audit and pay the fee, can contact firstname.lastname@example.org.